ohhmm/skrypt/README.md

 # SKRYPT
 Serg Kryvonos Relation Yarn Plausibility Tool

-This is the software designed to hold the whole of ergo.
+This is the software designed to hold the whole of ergo in the form of rule-based very high level stateless functional scripting math domain specific software development language.

 Accepts three forms of input: